thebusfactor/p11/M1_Requirements/ENGR 301 Project 11 Project Proposal and Requirements Document.md

 4. **Licencing - Low Risk, Medium Impact**
 The requirements of this project given to us by the clients may require the use of technologies that are out of the grasp of the team members, such as machine learning, neural networks or advanced Image Processing/Computer Vision techniques.
-However, the clients have required that the project be developed and released under an OSI-approved licence.
+However, the clients have required that the project is developed and released under an OSI-approved licence.
 If the libraries used do not follow these criteria, the project would not be meeting the requirements of the client.
-This can be mitigated by ensuring that all team members understand fully what is required and expected when developing/releasing under an OSI approved licence.
+This can be mitigated by ensuring that all team members understand what is required and expected when developing/releasing under an OSI approved licence.
 This should be researched and understood early, to avoid conflicts later.
 Also, any potentially useful library should be checked out to ensure that it meets these standards before it is approved for use in the project.

 5. **Technical Ability - High Risk, Medium Impact**
 Many of the potential solutions to the problems presented by this project require the use of technologies that may be beyond the technical ability of any of the team members.
-Initial research into the problems presented by this project suggest that advanced image processing and computer vision libraries may need to be implemented to determine when an incident occurs.
+Initial research into the problems presented by this project suggests that advanced image processing and computer vision libraries may need to be implemented to determine when an incident occurs.
 If none of the team members were able to understand the required technology enough to implement it in the project, it would severely impact our ability to deliver on the client's requirements for the project.
-The team would need to scale back the requirements of the project to have some sort of presentable product.
+The team would need to scale back the requirements of the project to have some presentable product.
-To handle this, the team should make sure to spend enough time carefully researching the technology required for the project to succeed, and should bring up any concerns/issues with the rest of the team as early as possible.
+To handle this, the team should make sure to spend enough time carefully researching the technology required for the project to succeed and should bring up any concerns/issues with the rest of the team as early as possible.
 Also, the research and development using these technologies should be a collaborative effort, to aid the group understanding of the system.
 The team should also manage their expectations when selecting technology to use - use things they know they can handle, rather than deliberately going for the most complicated tech available.

 6. **Dynamics of Deployment - Medium Risk, Medium Impact**
-This project is being based around an existing idea - the client's podcast.
+This project is being based on an existing idea - the client's podcast.
 The clients use only one Point of View, overlooking one intersection, from one specific angle.
 To test the system as it is being developed, the clients have offered to provide video files from this perspective.
 While this would allow for the team to develop and test the product according to the client's minimum specifications, this one angle of one intersection will not provide the team with enough training data.
-The full requirements of the project state that the system must be deployable at any intersection, set up to work from any (feasible) video angle of the intersection.
+The full requirements of the project state that the system must be deployable at any intersection set up to work from any (feasible) video angle of the intersection.
 Without training video data of multiple angles of different intersections, it could be hard to develop the system to meet these robust requirements, and in the worst-case scenario, the final product would only be deployable on a very particular intersection/angle combination.
-This is a likely risk to encounter, as neither the team nor the clients have immediate access to video footage of busses running different intersections.
+This is a likely risk to encounter, as neither the team nor the clients have immediate access to video footage of buses running different intersections.
-This risk can be mitigated by the team, by ensuring that the need for varied training data is communicated to the clients early, and by procuring our own video footage online, if necessary.
+This risk can be mitigated by the team, by ensuring that the need for varied training data is communicated to the clients early, and by procuring our video footage online, if necessary.

 7. **Privacy - Low Risk, Low Impact**
 One of the core aspects of this project involves a continual camera feed overlooking a public space.
 While legally, there are no laws against filming or taking photos of people in a public space -
 (http://www.police.govt.nz/faq/what-are-the-rules-around-taking-photos-or-filming-in-a-public-place),
 there could be some moral issues among the team about filming people in a public space without their consent.
-Such moral issues could have a negative effect on a team members contribution to the project, as they may not be as willing to work on some features of the product, or to implement features that go against their moral compass.
+Such moral issues could have a negative effect on team members contribute to the project, as they may not be as willing to work on some features of the product, or to implement features that go against their moral compass.
 This does not appear to be an issue in the early stages of the project, while the Minimum Viable Product is being developed.
 However, this could become a risk later, as more features are introduced to the system.
 To counteract this, the team will ensure that before features are included in the product, that all team members and the clients are happy with how the feature will be implemented in an efficient & morally responsible manner.
 The client’s needs will take